uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### Guidance about `list-of-links`

-* Omitting `launchText` suppresses the launch button at the bottom of the list-of-links widget.
+* Setting `suppressLaunchButton` in widgetConfig to a truthy value suppresses the launch button at the bottom of the list-of-links widget.
 This is appropriate when there's nothing more to launch, that is, when the list-of-links widget presents all the intended links and that's all there is to it.
 * Avoid using a `list-of-links` widget to display one link.
   Instead, use the name and `alternativeMaximizedLink` of [the app directory entry](http://uportal-project.github.io/uportal-home/app-directory)